jgaltidor/twelf_tutorial/README.md

 Contents
 ---------
 This package is a tutorial on Twelf and type theory.
-Specifically, this package contains a Twelf encoding of *Minilang*, a language of number and strings.
+Concepts are presented using a *Twelf encoding* of programming language *Minilang*.
-*Minilang* is defined in file [`typetheory_paper.pdf`](typetheory_paper.pdf).
+*Minilang* is a language of number and strings that is rigorously defined in file [`typetheory_paper.pdf`](typetheory_paper.pdf).

 ### Documentation